-They are also complex and sometimes fragile ecosystems.
-Some provide habitat to some of the rarest and most endangered species on earth.
-Wetlands such as the Pitt Water-Orielton Lagoon (PWOL) is significant on a global scale, offering habitat for migratory and resident birds and aquatic creatures.
+They are also complex and sometimes fragile ecosystems, some of which provide habitat to rare and endangered species.
+Wetlands such as the Pitt Water-Orielton Lagoon (PWOL) is significant on a global scale, offering habitat for fish nurseries, migratory and resident birds and aquatic species.

-Sorell's climate and landscapes have supported an immense diversity of flora and fauna.
+Sorell's climate and landscapes support an immense diversity of flora and fauna.
 This includes significant threatened species and native vegetation communities, some of which have only recently been identified and documented here.